ag-grid/ag-grid-seed/README.md

-## Quickstart seed projects for on getting up and running with ag-Grid
+## Quickstart seed projects for on getting up and running with AG Grid up to v32

 ## How to use:
 * Navigate to the either  build tool you're interested, either [modules](https://www.ag-grid.com/javascript-data-grid/modules/) or [packages](https://www.ag-grid.com/javascript-data-grid/modules/) and then the Build Tool / CLI you're intersted in: